 Your payment is paid directly into your bank account.
 You will be emailed a payment advice sheet giving you the expected time the payment will arrive in your account.
-If you think a payment is incorrect please e-mail examinvig@leeds.ac.uk.
-You should contact Payroll Office at payro@adm.leeds.ac.uk for any queries regarding banking or tax payments.
+If you think a payment is incorrect please e-mail exam-invig@leeds.ac.uk.
+You should contact Payroll Office at payro@adm.leeds.ac.uk for any queries regarding banking.
 Please do not give out your bank details to anyone other than the Payroll office.